agrashish/TicTacToe/README.md

 # TicTacToe
-A simple implementation of Tic-Tac-Toe with an opponent you can't beat.
+A simple JavaFX Server/Client implementation of Tic-Tac-Toe with an opponent you can't beat.